Eventual nonsensitivity and tame dynamical systems: Introduction

 More recently connections to other areas of mathematics like coding theory, substitutions and tilings, and even model theory and logic were established (see e.g. \cite{Auj}, \cite{Ibar}, and the survey \cite{GM-survey} for more details).
 In the present work we introduce a new approach to the study of tame and other related dynamical systems in terms of ``small families" of functions.

 Given a topological semigroup $S$, one way to measure the complexity of a compact dynamical $S$-system $X$ is to investigate its representability on ``good" Banach spaces, \cite{GM-survey, GM-AffComp,GM-rose}.
 Another is to ask whether the points of $X$ can be separated by a norm bounded $S$-invariant family $F \subset C(X)$ of continuous functions on $X$, such that $F$ is ``small" in some sense or another.
 Usually being ``small" means that the pointwise closure $\cls_p(F)$ of $F$ (the \emph{envelope of} $F$) in $\R^X$ is a ``small" compactum.
 Two typical examples are (a) when $\cls_p(F) \subset C(X)$ and (b) when $\cls_p(F)$ consists of fragmented functions (Baire 1, when $X$ is metrizable).
+It is equivalent to saying that $F$ does not contain independent subsequences.

 It turns out (Theorem \ref{t:AspDuality}) that the first case (a) characterizes the reflexively representable dynamical systems, (these are the dynamical analog of Eberlein compacta) or, for metric dynamical systems $X$, the class of WAP systems.